joe-castle/timrjs/README.md

 Timr makes use of some ES6 features, so if your project needs to support environments that don't have ES6 support, it's recommended to use a transpiler like Babel.

-Otherwise it works the latest versions of Node and with browsers using a module bundler like Browserify or Webpack.
+Otherwise it works with the latest versions of Node and with browsers using a module bundler like Browserify or Webpack.

 Note: The compiled versions are ES5 friendly, so no need to transpile.
 ### Installation